The Psychology of Avoidance: Why We Sabotage Ourselves and How to Break the Cycle

 While I haven’t lived through this yet, I’ve learned a great deal from reading about grief.
 One of the most insightful authors on the topic is Mary-Frances O’Connor.
 In her transformative book The Grieving Brain, she explains that grief is not just an emotional process—it’s also cognitive.

-It’s common to feel stuck when it comes to sorting through a loved one’s belongings.
+It’s common to feel stuck when sorting through a loved one’s belongings.
 According to O’Connor, our brains form a mental map of the people in our lives, and when someone we love dies, that map is disrupted.

 She uses the analogy of a chair in your bedroom: if the chair is suddenly removed, your body may still unconsciously move around it in the dark, as if it’s still there.
 Similarly, your brain struggles to reconcile the absence of your mom, and this process takes time.